 Broccoli and Cheddar Dumplings with Miso and Roasted Garlic

-The first time I made broccoli and cheddar dumplings, it was out of sheer necessity.
-It was the winter of 2016.
-My boyfriend, Jason, and I were living in Brooklyn when Jonas struck NYC.
+The first time I made broccoli and cheddar dumplings was out of sheer necessity.
+It was the winter of 2016 and my boyfriend and I were living in Brooklyn when Jonas struck NYC.
 Jonas was a blizzard severe enough to shut down the subway for a day or two and Mayor Bloomberg closed the public schools for two days.

 Instead of preparing for the storm, I spent the day before Big J at a happy hour that lasted well into the evening, after all of the shops had closed.
 I woke up the next day hungry and hungover.

-As the snow fell in giant flakes outside of our window, Jason and I watched The Last Man on Earth and folded dumplings together.
-We didn’t brave the weather until late that night when our bellies were full of broccoli and cheddar dumplings laced with miso and garlic and the snow was waist-high.
+As the snow fell in giant flakes outside of our window, Jason and I watched The Last Man on Earth and folded hangover dumplings together.
+We waited to brave the weather until late that night when the snow was waist-high, our bellies were full of broccoli and cheddar dumplings laced with miso and garlic.

-We have lived in Austin for a little over a year now, and have fully embraced the weather here.
-The 40-degree weather that usually gets up to 50 mid-afternoon is FREEZING and we want to stay in and make dumplings as much as we did when the snow piled on top of the cars parked on our block.
+We live in Austin now, and have fully embraced our first "winter" here.
+The 40-degree weather that gets up to 50 mid-afternoon is FREEZING and we want to stay in and make snow day dumplings as much as we did when the snowflakes piled on top of the cars parked on our block.

 Cauliflower will work just fine in place of broccoli in this recipe, and any cheese could play for cheddar here.
-A head of roasted garlic isn’t entirely necessary; if you don’t have one, sub in a clove or two of fresh, or a teaspoon or so of garlic powder.
-I use my kitchen shears to cut my broccoli into tiny pieces.
+A head of roasted garlic isn’t entirely necessary.
+If you don’t have one, sub in a clove or two of fresh, or a teaspoon or so of garlic powder.
+I use my kitchen shears to cut roasted broccoli into tiny pieces.
 If you don’t have shears, chop them with a knife –– just don’t skip this step.
-If the broccoli is too big, it will be hard to fold your dumplings without tearing the wrapper.
-This recipe does not include sunchokes because I haven’t seen any in our CSA this year, but they will surely improve the dumpling if you have some to add!
+If the broccoli pieces are too big, it will be hard to fold your dumplings without tearing the wrapper.
+This recipe does not include sunchokes because I haven’t seen any in our CSA this year, but adding chopped roasted sunchokes to the mix will surely improve the dumpling if you have some to add!

 - 1 egg